captnswing/graphite_vagrant/README.md

 ### Summary, what is this?

-* basically, a [Vagrantfile](http://vagrantup.com/v1/docs/vagrantfile.html) to install [graphite](http://graphite.wikidot.org) into a virtual linux box
+* basically, a [Vagrantfile](http://vagrantup.com/v1/docs/vagrantfile.html) that installs [graphite](http://graphite.wikidot.org) on a virtual linux box
 * the Vagrantfile uses a [chef cookbook for graphite](https://github.com/captnswing/chef-graphite) that I've written

 This simple setup should get anyone up and running with a working graphite box within a few minutes.